 * Eric Klinenberg: Sociologist & Co-Author, Modern Romance

 Eric Klinenberg is a professor of sociology and director of the Institute for Public Knowledge at New York University.
-He is co-author—along with comedian and actor Aziz Ansari—of Modern Romance, which investigates the nature of dating in the digital era.
+He is co-author of Modern Romance, which investigates the nature of dating in the digital era.
 Klinenberg is also the author of Going Solo: The Extraordinary Rise and Surprising Appeal of Living Alone.
 He has contributed to numerous leading news platforms as well as the radio program, This American Life.

 * Manoush Zomorodi: Host and Managing Editor, Note to Self